 SARCOPENIA VS CACHEXIA: MUSCLE LOSS CAUSES, PREVENTION AND TREATMENT

-Muscle is increasingly gaining attention for its role in metabolism and health promotion.
+Muscles have been increasingly gaining attention for their role in metabolism and health promotion.
 As a common effect of aging and various states of disease, muscle wasting is known to substantially affect one’s quality of life and increase the risk for all-cause mortality.

 The following discussion takes a brief look at two of the most prominent muscle wasting conditions, sarcopenia and cachexia, covering differences, similarities, treatment options and prevention tips.